Modernize your VASP usage. No more collections of obscure bash scripts, no sed/awk-one liners, and no more wrestling with SLURM/Torque.

 The project started out as a fork of John Kitchin’s alternative ASE Vasp calculator.

-- Automatic submission on cluster, works out of the box for SLURM and can be configured to work with an arbitrary resource manager.
+- Automatic submission of jobs on cluster, works out of the box for SLURM and can be configured to work with an arbitrary resource manager.

 - Different levels of convergence checks and restart options.

-- Succesive unit cell relaxations via the relax_to_convergence method.
+- Succesive unit cell relaxations via the relax method.

 - A large set of qualtiy of life tools for archiving, backup, database management and more.